aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionHold.md

-TODO: detail a bit more what `digging` and `shield` does in the overworld

 # DoActionHold
+This page focuses more on the method which includes the actuation procedure and requirements for all fields abilitis.
+For information on what these abilities do, check the [fields abilities](../Field%20abilities.md) documentation.

-This is a method that is only called by [GetInput](../GetInput.md) when processing the ability input in the following circumstances:
+DoActionHold is a method that is only called by [GetInput](../GetInput.md) when processing the ability input in the following circumstances:

 - The input was held for 20.0 or more frames
 - The input was released, but the player was `digging` and `keepdig` was above 0.0 (it's still active)